 Yes.
-These selected sites are close to the Earthen/Herringbone bond road (about 15-20 ft. away).
+This selected site is close to the Herringbone bond road.

 Location identification for raw material storage:

 Material storage stockyard is located outside of camp, but the area is within 1 km from the starting point of camp.
 The land is arranged & rented by the contractor, not by the project.